-Dual-stack lite enables an operator to share IPv4 addresses among multiple customers by combining two wellknown technologies: IP in IP (IPv4-in-IPv6) tunneling and NAT.
-More specifically, dual-stack lite encapsulates IPv4 traffic inside an IPv6 tunnel and sends it to an operator NAT device.
+Dual-Stack Lite enables an operator to share IPv4 addresses among multiple customers by combining two well-known technologies: IP in IP (IPv4-in-IPv6) tunneling and NAT.
+More specifically, Dual-Stack Lite encapsulates IPv4 traffic inside an IPv6 tunnel and sends it to an operator NAT device.

-To facilitate IPv4 extension over an IPv6 network, the eRouter MAY implement dual-stack lite B4 (client) functionality, as specified in section 5 of [RFC 6333].
-When dual-stack lite is enabled, the eRouter acquires an IPv6 address on its Operator-Facing Interface and learns the address of the operator NAT device via DHCPv6.
+When Dual-Stack Lite is enabled, the eRouter acquires an IPv6 address on its Operator-Facing Interface and learns the address of the operator NAT device via DHCPv6.
 It encapsulates IPv4 traffic inside IPv6 sourced from its Operator-Facing Interface and destined for the operator NAT device.